-- > Target retirement date funds (pre-diversified funds that shift in investment mix, according to your age);
+- Target retirement date funds (pre-diversified funds that shift in investment mix, according to your age);

-- > Index funds;
+- Index funds;

-- > Actively managed funds; and/or
+- Actively managed funds; and/or

-- > The Citigroup Common Stock Fund.
+- The Citigroup Common Stock Fund.

-If you enroll in the Plan, you choose the investment options in which contributions to your accounts will be invested.
+If you make an affirmative election to enroll in the Plan, you have to choose the investment options in which contributions to your accounts will be invested.

 That investment election stays in place for all future contributions to those accounts until you make a change.
 You may make a change to your investment elections by filing a subsequent investment election in the form required by the Plan Administrator.

 You may invest your contributions in one or more of the investment options in whole percentages totaling 100%.